 AbilityNet has advice on making your device easier to use if you have a disability.

-While we work hard to make our platforms and content accessible, we know some parts of this website aren’t fully accessible yet.
+While we work hard to make our platforms and content accessible, we know some parts of these websites aren’t fully accessible yet.

 Here is a brief list of content that is not currently accessible:

-A full, technical list of currently inaccessible content and areas of the website can be found in the section of this accessibility statement titled ‘Non accessible content’.
+A full, technical list of currently inaccessible content and areas of the websites can be found in the section of this accessibility statement titled ‘Non accessible content’.

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording, or braille:
+If you need information on these websites in a different format like accessible PDF, large print, easy read, audio recording, or braille: